BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

 The features in scope for testing:<strong>Set Up New acount ,Log In , Add Personal Detail</strong>

 Testing types used:<strong>Funtional testing, GUI testing</strong>

+  ### 1.3 Functionalities and tests out of scope
+  <li> Type of Menu
+  <li> Browser suported
+  <li> No QA support for mobile applications developed.
+Only web applications will be tested
+  <li> Non-functional testing like stress, performance is beyond scope of this project.